Bant89/UniversalTranslator/README.md

 The file format it recives as input is of **.txt** extension, in which every value is separated by commas.
-The order in which you have to send the data is: value,currentUnit,destinyUnit.
+The strict order in which you have to send the data is: *value,currentUnit,destinyUnit* you can't put spaces between the values.

+The temperature system that you specifies is defined by the initial letter in uppercase.
+For example: C(For Celsius), F(For Fahrenheit) and K(For Kelvin).

 -Example of the content in input.txt:
 ```